 You must file your lawsuit within the period of time allotted by the statute of limitations if you want to pursue compensation from the at-fault party.
 Arkansas’s statute allows a three-year time period.
 That means you have three years from the date of the truck accident to initiate a lawsuit against the truck driver or another negligent party.

-The Powell & Rose Law Firm, PLLC represents injured clients suffering from the wrongdoing of others.
+The Law Offices of David L Powell represents injured clients suffering from the wrongdoing of others.
 Our Fort Smith truck accident lawyers can meet you for a free case evaluation in one of our four office locations in Oklahoma and Arkansas.
 You can depend on us to fight for your rights and try to reach the best possible result in your case.

-If you sustained an injury in a truck accident due to someone else’s negligent actions, call the Powell & Rose Law Firm, PLLC at 479-222-6773 now.
+If you sustained an injury in a truck accident due to someone else’s negligent actions, call the Law Offices of David L Powell at 479-222-6773 now.
 Let us help you get on the road to recovery.